 Robert was very much your typical flair player.
 The former France international was capable of producing world class moments of magic that could win a game in an instant, but on the other hand, he could just as easily roam around the pitch looking completely uninterested at times.

-When he was on form however, the talented left-winger was simply sublime.
-He had a wand of a left peg and used this to smash home 11 free-kicks for Newcastle between 2001-2006.
-As the video below will show Robert had a real penchant for the spectacular.
+When he was on form, however, the talented left-winger was simply sublime.
+He had a wand of a left peg and used it to smash home 11 free-kicks during his Premier League career.

 Gianfranco Zola – 12 goals

 We have already waxed lyrical about the brilliance of diminutive Italian playmaker Gianfranco Zola plenty of times on this site already.